-The design process embodies the community feedback and key messages of retaining, repairing, refreshing and maintaining Victoria Square.
+The design process embodied the community feedback and key messages of retaining, repairing, refreshing and maintaining Victoria Square.

-This direct community feedback, combined with input from the Victoria Square Community Reference Group, has helped form the design objectives.
-These design objectives in turn have informed the combined strategic partner working group that has developed the draft restoration plan outlined in this document.
+This direct community feedback, combined with input from the Victoria Square Community Reference Group, helped form the design objectives.
+These design objectives informed the combined strategic partner working group that developed the restoration plan outlined in this document.

-It is important to recognise that, while considering key community messages, the design process must also understand and consider other factors that will ensure Victoria Square remains both visually and physically of a high quality in future years.
+It is important to recognise that, while considering key community feedback, the design process understood and considered other factors ensuring Victoria Square remains both visually and physically of a high quality in future years.